seraphgrid/grungegirl/README.md

 ## why was this even bothered with. idiot.

-like i said, drug addicts are treated very poorly throughout history. it's time to have a small win within the community, making an application that adds movement to that lifestyle. drugs can benefit from a bit of organization, anyway. there's nothing cooler to a drug addict than being able to understand quick info about drugs in a heartbeat. this is how we party in the year 2070.
+like i said, drug addicts are treated very poorly throughout history. it's time to have a small win within the community, making an application that adds movement to that lifestyle. drugs can benefit from a bit of organization, anyway. there's nothing cooler to me right now other than being able to understand quick info about drugs in a heartbeat.

 ## explaining the file layout. innovative and jittery.

 for now, just trust me. the spider-leg layout is an innovative decision emphasizing the modular aspect of python code and extending the capabilities of the software. it made the use of `lynx` possible through its "jumping-spider" style import installation. every line of code is implemented by hand, so it's like giving myself extra arms. it's modularity will come in handy when i give the lynx integration its final polish around 0.6.0. folders will be applied to different sections.

 ![image](https://user-images.githubusercontent.com/90430427/133361279-919c0133-e847-4602-ac44-0620a868b8bb.png)

+the only option to have a few files that are just fucking huge and annoying to work through when wanting to make quick changes. i notice that this layout folds in and out like an umbrella on a system due to install/uninstall pathing. it's not a legitimately innovative idea. im just being annoying.

+but it is a strong idea for maintaining modularity in the code and being able to replace parts with new ones whenever necessary.

 ## planned updates. cycles for the future.